This Is Our Story

 • I regard as impious and detestable the maxim that in matters of government the majority of a people has the right to do everything, and nevertheless I place the origin of all powers in the wishes of the majority.
 Am I in contradiction with myself?
 There exists a general law which has been made, or at least adopted not only by the majority of this or that people but by the majority of all men.
 This law is justice.
 Justice thus forms the limit to the right of each people.
 [Alexis de Tocqueville, Democracy in America (1835), Volume One, Book One, Chapter XV, “Unlimited Power of the Majority and Its Consequences,” Part II, “Tyranny of the Majority”.]

 Thomas Jefferson wrote that the rights to life, liberty and the pursuit of happiness were God-given and inalienable.
-That states a marvelous ideal but not a reality.
+That states a thrilling ideal but not a reality.
 People and their governments, including Jefferson’s government, have denied these rights regularly and systematically.

 When a polity adopts a commitment to the rights of living beings, that commitment must be seen in the context of circumstances.
 People may fear that an honest acknowledgement of reality leaves the door too wide open for abuse but history offers little reason to think that people are any more likely to keep an unrealistic commitment.
 History is full of human rights abuses, including in the United States.
 Perhaps by being honest, and by taking our values seriously, we can begin the long road toward an enduring system of justice.